lucadelu/pyModis/docs/source/pymodis/modules.rst

 ``pyModis`` library it is a Python library to work with MODIS data.

-It can easily used in your application to download, analyze and convert MODIS data, it is already used by GRASS GIS in r.in.modis addons tools.
+It can easily used in your application to download, analyze, convert and check the quality of MODIS data.

+``pyModis`` can be used in other free and open source software, it is already present in GRASS GIS used by r.in.modis addon.

-It is compose by four module:
+It is compose by this modules:

 .. only:: latex